drghirlanda/alex/Docs/Roadmap.md

 Toward a release
 ----------------

+- Document "Onset" stimulus parameter and explain how it makes possible to show arbitrary sequences of stimuli as S1 and S2.

 - Document the feature displaying the subject number and group and explain why it is there.
 Perhaps a section on "Running alex" with the RunExperiment stuff plus this info.